-All beginning freshmen are administered the COMPASS Test.
+All beginning freshmen are administered the ACCUPLACER Test.
 This instrument is used for placement, assessment of achievement, aptitude, and interest in math, reading, and writing.
-All entering students who enroll for more than four (4) credit hours or eight (8) weekly contact hours per semester, or are enrolled in a math, English, or reading course, will be assessed by the COMPASS, and placed at the appropriate level as indicated by the assessment results.
+All entering students who enroll for more than four (4) credit hours or eight (8) weekly contact hours per semester, or are enrolled in a math, English, or reading course, will be assessed by the ACCUPLACER, and placed at the appropriate level as indicated by the assessment results.

-Students who are exempt from the placement test requirements include: any student scoring 480 or above on the SAT verbal and 526 or above on the SAT math, and 20 or above on the ACT English and mathematics who enroll in a System college within three years of high school graduation, students who have an associate degree or higher who transfer degree-creditable college-level English or mathematics courses with a grade of 'C' or better, senior citizens, undeclared, and other non-award seeking majors who are taking classes for vocational reasons only, students in certain short certificate programs having no English or mathematics requirements, students who have completed required developmental coursework at another Alabama College System institution within the last three years, audit students, students who can provide documentation of assessment (COMPASS or ASSET) within the last three years, and transient students.
+Students who are exempt from the placement test requirements include: any student scoring 470 or above on the SAT writing or 18 or above ACT English; or 470 or above on the SAT English and math, or 20 or above on the ACT English and mathematics who enroll in a System college within three years of high school graduation, students who have an associate degree or higher who transfer degree- creditable college-level English or mathematics courses with a grade of 'C' or better, senior citizens, undeclared, and other non-award seeking majors who are taking classes for vocational reasons only, students in certain short certificate programs having no English or mathematics requirements, students who have completed required developmental coursework at another Alabama College System institution within the last three years, audit students, students who can documentation of assessment (COMPASS, ACUPLACER or ASSET) within the last three years, and transient students.
 Transfer students who have not taken college English or mathematics are also required to take the placement test.
-The COMPASS results are used to determine student placement in English, reading, and mathematics courses.
-Students should schedule a testing appointment by calling the appropriate campus number (Main Campus: 405-7106; Southwest Campus: 665-4086).
-Carver Campus students may test on Main or Southwest Campus; Baker-Gaines Central Campus students may test on either the Main or Southwest Campus.
+The ACCUPLACER results are used to determine student placement in English, reading, and mathematics courses.
+Students should schedule a testing appointment by calling the appropriate campus number (Main Campus: 405-7106; Carver Campus: 662-5362; Southwest Campus: 665-4086).
+Baker-Gaines Central Campus students may test on either the Main, Carver or Southwest Campus.
 Be prepared to test for approximately three hours.
 DO NOT BRING CHILDREN!
 Photo identification is required.
 Bring a pencil with you.
 You may also bring a simple calculator.
 Because of limited seating in the testing sessions, students are encouraged to take the placement test at their earliest convenience.